Central High School (Davenport, Iowa): Early years

-High schools had operated in various buildings and Davenport since 1861, the longest-lived of those sites being in roughly the area where Seventh and Eighth, and Iowa streets are today.
+High schools had operated in various buildings and Davenport since 1861, the longest-lived of those sites being in roughly the area where Seventh, Eighth, and Iowa streets are today.
 An early history of Davenport and Scott County stated that the building was opened in 1875, and "grew from year to year until the building was too small to accommodate the numbers."

 In 1900, a site for a future high school was secured at the old Griswold College property, roughly where 12th and Main streets are today.
 The school board agreed to purchase the property from the Episcopal Diocese of Iowa for $53,000, and voters agreed to move forward with the purchase.
-The Davenport history described the site as "an ideal one for the high school of this city.
+The site was described as "an ideal one for the high school of this city.
 The ground covers a block in the central part of Davenport; it is beautifully situated, centrally located and readily accessible."

-School board members spent time studying "the best high school structures in the Mississippi Valley," and after outlining their wishes, the architectural firm of Clausen & Burrows were hired to draw up a blueprint for the new building.
+School board members spent time studying "the best high school structures in the Mississippi Valley," and, after outlining their wishes, the architectural firm of Clausen & Burrows were hired to draw up a blueprint for the new building.
 The H.B.
-Water Construction Co. of Danville, Ill., was hired as general contractor, and construction began in 1905.
+Water Construction Co. of Danville, was hired as general contractor, and construction began in 1905.
 The groundbreaking was described as a "great outpouring of the inhabitants of this city," with students and Bishop Morrison of the Diocese of Iowa participating.
 The building's facade was made of Marquette rain-drop sandstone and red tile roof, floors of terrazo mosaic and hardwood maple, and French plate-glass windows.

-Construction of the four-story tall (three stories above a "tall basement"), 202×204-foot building, was completed in January 1907, with a capital cost $347,000 and capacity for 1,600 students.
-The new building included a gymnasium, a 1,300-seat auditorium, a manual training room, science laboratories, a library, mechanical and free-hand drawing rooms, cafeteria and administrative offices.
+Construction of the four-story tall (three stories above a "tall basement"), 202×204-foot building, was completed in January 1907, with a capital cost of $347,000 and capacity for 1,600 students.
+The new building included a gymnasium, a 1,300-seat auditorium, manual training room, science laboratories, library, mechanical and free-hand drawing rooms, cafeteria, and administrative offices.
 The science laboratories were described as being "the most abundantly supplied with the most modern apparatus and other means of successful instruction."

 F.L.
 Smart was principal when the new high school opened; George Edward Marshall was named principal in 1907, and served until his death in 1932.
 The gymnasium, with seating for 4,000 people, is named after Marshall.

-In 1910, there were seven course of study, each 40 weeks long and "sufficient to meet the wants of all students of high school age."
+In 1910, there were seven courses of study, each 40 weeks long and "sufficient to meet the wants of all students of high school age."
 Academic disciplines 100 years ago covered Latin, German, science, English, commercial business, manual training (for those entering industrial and technical careers) and domestic science.
-One hundred years later, different courses of study are in place.
+Now, different courses of study are in place.